ceph/ceph/doc/rados/configuration/common.rst

 The `Hardware Recommendations`_ section provides some hardware guidelines for configuring a Ceph Storage Cluster.
 It is possible for a single :term:`Ceph Node` to run multiple daemons.
-For example, a single node with multiple drives ususally runs one ``ceph-osd`` for each drive.
+For example, a single node with multiple drives usually runs one ``ceph-osd`` for each drive.
 Ideally, each node will be assigned to a particular type of process.
 For example, some nodes might run ``ceph-osd`` daemons, other nodes might run ``ceph-mds`` daemons, and still other nodes might run ``ceph-mon`` daemons.